 Occurrence-Based Coverage

-The CCC Program continues to be written on an occurrence
+The CCC Program is written on an occurrence

 basis at very competitive rates.
 The